 - The TOE shall provide an Event Audit security function (SF7) to enforce the following rules for monitoring audited events. - Accumulation or combination of the following auditable events would indicate a potential security violation. - The external voltage supply goes outside acceptable bounds - 2.
 The external clock signal goes outside acceptable bounds - 3.
-The ambient temperature goes outside acceptable bounds - 4.
+The ambient temperature goes outside acceptable bounds: - 4.
 Application program abnormal runaway - 5.
 Attempts to physically probe the device - 6.
 Attempts to gain illegal access to reserved RAM memory locations - 7.
-Attempts to gain illegal access to reserved EEPROM memory locations - Attempts to gain illegal access to reserved peripheral, IO and AdvX register locations.
+Attempts to gain illegal access to reserved EEPROM memory locations - 8.
+Attempts to gain illegal access to reserved peripheral, IO and AdvX register locations

 - 9. Attempts to execute illegal instruction "LPM" to read the program memory from the non-supervisor program location - 10.
 Attempts to move the RAM stack to an illegal RAM memory location defined by SPHLC and SPLLC registers - 11.
 Attempts to execute an AVR opcode that is not implemented - 12.
 Attempts to illegally write access the device's EEPROM - 13.
-Attempts to gain illegal access to Supervisor mode - 14.
-Exposure to UV light goes outside acceptable bounds - The Strength of Function claimed for the Event audit security function is high.
+Attempts to gain illegal access to supervisor mode. - 14.
+Exposure to UV light goes outside acceptable bounds - 15.
+Attempts to illegally write access the AT90SC144144CT FLASH memory - The Strength of Function claimed for the Event audit security function is high.